 My 9 Tips On Keyword Research

 1. Focus on low hanging fruit keywords

 Low-hanging fruit keywords are keywords with lesser competition.
 One way to find them is to look for pages that rank anywhere from 5 to 20 positions in a search engine.
 Another option is to check on your previous low-ranking posts and update them with new information or replace visuals with better ones.

 Generally, there are two types of keywords:

-- Head Term – These are keywords are broader terms and has less word count but with the impenetrable competition.
+- Head Term – These are keywords are broader terms and have less word count but with the impenetrable competition.
 These are the common phrases that people use when searching online.
 If you’re a novice to SEO or a start-up business owner, it will be a challenge to outperform the competition using these keywords.

 - Long-tailed keywords – These are long-string of words but they are more specific compared to head term keywords.
 They usually have low search volume which can also mean that there’s less competition.
 Therefore, it is easier to optimize long-tailed keywords to rank better in search engine results.
 Moreover, these keywords have higher conversion potential.
 People using specific terms when searching online tend to have a higher interest, therefore there’s a good chance that they will make a purchase.